The Slick Beginner’s Guide to Learning Swiss German

 It’s important to note that a “k” at the start of any word is turned into the “ch” sound.
-You can see this in the two above examples— Käs becomes Chäs and the “kitchen” stem of the first word changes from Kuche to Chuchi.
+You can see this in the above examples— Käs becomes Chäs and the “kitchen” stem of the first word changes from the Standard German Küche to Chuchi.

 2. There’s no “n” at the end of words

 In standard German, infinitives end in an “n.”
 However, this is not the case in Swiss German: